ampproject/amphtml/extensions/amp-social-share/amp-social-share.md

 ```

 ##### Var Substitution
 You can use the [global AMP variables substitution](https://github.com/ampproject/amphtml/blob/master/spec/amp-var-substitutions.md) in the `<amp-social-share>` element.
-For exmaple, the above example will substitute `TITEL` with the page title and `CANONICAL_URL` with the document canonical URL.
+For exmaple, the above example will substitute `TITLE` with the page title and `CANONICAL_URL` with the document canonical URL.